pcarmona79/tuxguitar/README.md

 - Main toolbar redesigned and given platform-specific appearances
 - High DPI display support
 - Hiding/showing of individual tracks
-- Click-n-drag selection support, started by [Bartek Poleszak](https://github.com/bart-poleszak/TuxGuitar-workspace)
+- Click-and-drag selection support, started by [Bartek Poleszak](https://github.com/bart-poleszak/TuxGuitar-workspace)
 - Cut/Copy/Paste of individual notes
 - More tuning presets, grouped by instrument and number of strings
 - Support for creating custom scales in the scale list